emarsden/dash-mpd-cli/README.md

       --prefer-language <LANG>
           Preferred language when multiple audio streams with different languages are available.
 Must be in RFC 5646 format (e.g. fr or en-AU).
 If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.

+      --xslt-stylesheet <STYLESHEET>
+          XSLT stylesheet with rewrite rules to be applied to the manifest before downloading media content.
+Stylesheets are applied using the xsltproc commandline application, which implements XSLT 1.0.
+You can use this option multiple times.
+This option is currently experimental.

       --video-only
           If media stream has separate audio and video streams, only download the video stream.